-OPN 88J cont'd.
+OPN 88K cont'd.

 A major portion of the arboriculture industry is involved in utility line-clearance tree-trimming operations, whereby employees are using arboricultural techniques to clear trees and brush from utility line rights-of-way.
-Employers involved in this activity include, but are not limited to power generation companies, companies which are under contract for the service, and municipalities which maintain their own distribution lines.
-The standard 29 CFR 1910.269 - Electric Power Generation, Transmission, and Distribution, provides definitions related to line-clearance tree trimming, line-clearance tree trimmers and lists requirements for line-clearance tree-trimming operations and for equipment used in these operations.
+Employers involved in this activity include, but are not limited to, power generation companies, companies which are under contract for this service, and municipalities which maintain their own distribution lines.
+The standard, 29 CFR 1910.269 - Electric Power Generation, Transmission, and Distribution, provides definitions related to line-clearance tree trimming, line-clearance tree trimmers and lists requirements for line-clearance tree-trimming operations and for equipment used in these operations.

-Note: Citation guidance for arboriculture operations can be found in Appendix A of this OPN.
+Note: Reference Appendix A of this OPN for citation guidance for arboriculture operations.